Heath Shuler: Professional football career

 Shuler was a first-round selection in the 1994 NFL draft, taken by the Washington Redskins with the third overall pick.
 He held out of training camp until he received a 7-year, $19.25 million contract, most of the holdout being due to Shuler's agent and the Redskins general manager discussing the parameters of the contract.
 The Redskins had fallen on hard times since winning Super Bowl XXVI, and Shuler was considered the quarterback of the future.
 However, Shuler's poor play contributed to a quarterback controversy with fellow 1994 draft pick, seventh-rounder Gus Frerotte.
 Public and fan sentiment soon began to back Frerotte, especially after Shuler threw five interceptions in a 19–16 loss to the Arizona Cardinals.
 Shuler started 18 games in his first two years with the team and was benched in his third year, as Frerotte led the team.

 After the 1996 season, Shuler was traded to the New Orleans Saints for a fifth-round pick in the 1997 draft and a third-round pick in 1998.
 Shuler's statistics remained poor.
-He suffered a serious foot injury during the 1997 season in New Orleans and had two surgeries to try to correct it.
+He suffered a serious foot injury during the 1997 season in New Orleans and had two surgeries to try and correct it.
 Football statistics site Football Outsiders called Shuler "The least valuable quarterback of 1997."
-Shuler chose the Saints over the Packers, who were also interested, because of the opportunity to start in New Orleans despite Washington GM Charley Casserly urging Shuler to pick the Packers because of their ability to develop quarterbacks.
+Shuler chose the Saints over the Green Bay Packers, who were also interested, because of the opportunity to start in New Orleans despite Washington GM Charley Casserly urging Shuler to pick the Packers because of their ability to develop quarterbacks.

 After being unable to take the field due to his foot injury in his second season in New Orleans, Shuler signed with the Oakland Raiders.
 After re-injuring his foot in training camp, he was cut and later retired.
 As a professional, his career passer rating was a 54.3.
 In 2004, ESPN rated him the 17th biggest 'sports flop' of the past 25 years, along with the fourth biggest NFL draft bust.
 In 2007, the NFL Network ranked Shuler as the ninth-biggest bust in NFL history.